 Where does the name pound cake come from?

 First things first: what is a pound cake?
 It is cake made with the measurements of one pound for each of the key ingredients--so one pound of eggs, butter, flour, and sugar, respectively.
-You might know that pound cakes are a favorite in my family and that I follow the tradition of my late maternal grandmother, Carolyn, in making them.

 Check out my roundup of the best pound cake recipes for every season!